mecparts/RetroWiFiModem/README.md

 ## Status

-Is a personal project like this ever *really* finished?
-I've had two units assembled and in use since the spring of 2020, and while there's been some software changes since then, I really don't expect any more.
+As I said way back in 2020, is a personal project like this ever *really* finished?
+I've had two units assembled and in use since the spring of 2020, and a third since 2022, and while there's been some software changes since then, and a second rev of the hardware to bring out all the RS-232 control signals and add in the faux dialing and connections sounds, I really don't expect any more changes.
+But I've said that before!
 There are no outstanding bugs that I'm aware of, and no new features on my wish list.
 For the time being at least, I think it's complete.

 ### Linux, Telnet, Zmodem and downloading binary files